 In principle, deferred tax liabilities are recognised for all taxable temporary differences.
 Deferred tax assets are recognised to the extent that it is probable that sufficient taxable amounts will be available against which deductible temporary differences or unused tax losses and tax offsets can be utilised.
-However, deferred tax assets and liabilities are not recognised if the temporary differences giving rise to them arise from the initial recognition of assets and liabilities (other than as the result of a business combination) which affects neither taxable income nor accounting profit.
-Furthermore, a deferred tax liability is not recognised in relation to taxable temporary differences arising from goodwill.

-(j) Income tax (continued)
+(j) Income tax (Continued)